Orthogonal Persistence:

 C-x C-s in my fingers

-...
-Don't modern Apps autopersist data?
+… But don’t modern Apps autopersist data?

 Today: Fractal Transience